Bill C-11 and Mixed Opinions

 Whether you support or condemn Bill C-11, it’s safe to say that opinions vary.

-However, those concerned, say the bill gives too much power and oversight to the government, which could ultimately benefit large corporations, as well as, legacy media outlets.
-They argue such a power imbalance could stifle the growth of small independent artists and could censor artistic freedom of expression.
+However, those concerned, say the bill gives too much power and oversight to the government, which could ultimately benefit large corporations and legacy media outlets.
+They argue such a power imbalance could stifle the growth of small independent creators and limit freedom of expression.

 For now, Bill C-11 will remain a contentious subject within Canadian Politics.